lnxjedi/gopherbot/README.md

 Running a **Gopherbot** robot essentially means running the core robot (on a VM or in a container) with a handful of environment variables that tell the core robot how to clone and run *your* individual robot.

 ## Documentation
 The latest documentation can always be found at the GitHub-hosted [online manual](https://lnxjedi.github.io/gopherbot); the documentation source is in a [separate repository](https://github.com/lnxjedi/gopherbot-doc).
+Automatically generated documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/lnxjedi/gopherbot/v2).

 The manual is still somewhat incomplete; however, sometimes the best documentation is example code.
-To that end, the most powerful and complete robot I have is [Mr. Data](https://github.com/parsley42/data-gopherbot) - the robot that runs in my home Kubernetes cluster and builds/pushes **Gopherbot** containers to [quay.io](https://quay.io/lnxjedi).
+To that end, the most powerful and complete robot I have is [Mr. Data](https://github.com/parsley42/data-gopherbot) - the robot that ran my home Kubernetes cluster when I still had time for such things.
 The repositories for [Floyd](https://github.com/parsley42/floyd-gopherbot) (a utility robot I share with my wife) and [Clu](https://github.com/parsley42/clu-gopherbot) (the devel 'bot that runs on my laptop) are also available.

 ## Release Status
 Version 2 has been stable for me for over year, and has finally been released.
 I've accepted that a fully up-to-date manual will lag significantly.

-Future development will be focused on bugfixes and enhancements, with no major updates in functionality currently planned.
+Future development will be focused on documentation, bugfixes and enhancements, with no major updates in functionality currently planned.

 ## Downloading
 You can download the latest release build from the [release page](https://github.com/lnxjedi/gopherbot/releases/latest).

 ## Building from Source
-Building from source is straight-forward with the `Makefile`, as long as the build system has all the requirements.
+Building from source is straight-forward as `make dist` with the `Makefile`, as long as the build system has all the requirements.

 **Requirements:**
 * A recent (1.14+) version of Go